11 WAYS TO CUT YOUR TRASH IN HALF

 - Its Easy Being Green

 - Recycling Tips 1

 Your city or county has developed some great programs to make it easy for you to recycle.
 To find out more about your local programs, call the City of Needles at (760) 326-2115 x140.

 The increasing popularity of 20-oz.
 Plastic bottles is contributing to a noticeable drop in the plastic beverage container recycling rate.
 These containers are recyclable, so whether you are on the road for business, vacation, or a weekend outing, find a recycling bin to deposit your empty beverage container into.
 And remember that most roadside rest stops now have beverage container recycling bins.
 Thanks California, keep recycling!

 For the nearest beverage container recycling center location, call 1-800-RECYCLE.
-To learn more about beverage container recycling, visit the Department of Conservation's Web site, www.consrv.ca.gov
+To learn more about beverage container recycling, visit the Cal Recycle at www.calrecycle.ca.gov

 A great way to cut your trash and save you time is to grass cycle – mow without a bag and leave your grass clippings on the lawn to provide mulch and nutrients, save water, and save time.